 - The basin received above normal rainfall in 2017.
-Drought conditions for San Luis Obispo County improved from exceptional drought (the highest intensity) to abnormally dry (the lowest drought intensity level) during 2017, based on information from the U.S. Drought Monitor, a partnership of federal agencies (NDMC/USDA/NOAA, 2016). - Groundwater production for the basin totaled 2,070 acre-feet in the 2017 calendar year, compared to 2,160 acre-feet in 2016.
-Purveyor groundwater production increased by 50 acre-feet while community and agricultural water use decreased by 140 acre-feet in 2017, compared to 2016. - Long-term water level trends over the last 5 years in First Water wells averaged 0.5 feet of decline per year.
-Long-term water level trends over the last 10 in Upper Aquifer wells averaged 0.1 feet of decline per year, and in Lower Aquifer wells averaged 0.5 feet of rise per year. - The basin gained 3,000 acre-feet of groundwater in storage between Spring 2016 and Spring 2017, and lost 1,000 acre-feet between Spring 2017 and Fall 2017. - The seawater intrusion front retreated toward the coast up to 1,500 feet between Fall 2016 and Fall 2017. - The Basin Yield Metric has improved by decreasing from 78 in 2016 to 75 in 2017, and the metric has met the LOBP goal of 80 or less for two consecutive years. - The Basin Development Metric in 2017 indicates that 79 percent of the maximum potential sustainable yield of the basin has been developed.
+Drought conditions for San Luis Obispo County improved from exceptional drought (the highest intensity) to abnormally dry (the lowest drought intensity level) during 2017, based on information from the U.S. Drought Monitor, a partnership of federal agencies (NDMC/USDA/NOAA, 2017). - Groundwater production for the basin totaled 2,070 acre-feet in the 2017 calendar year, compared to 2,160 acre-feet in 2016.
+Purveyor groundwater production increased by 50 acre-feet while community facilities and agricultural water use decreased by an estimated 140 acre-feet in 2017, compared to 2016. - Long-term water level trends over the last 5 years in First Water wells averaged 0.5 feet of decline per year.
+Long-term water level trends over the last 10 years in Upper Aquifer wells averaged 0.1 feet of decline per year, and in Lower Aquifer wells averaged 0.5 feet of rise per year. - The basin gained 3,000 acre-feet of fresh groundwater in storage between Spring 2016 and Spring 2017, and lost 1,000 acre-feet between Spring 2017 and Fall 2017.
+A portion of the seawater intrusion front retreat and associated increase in freshwater storage may be due to wellbore flow at metric well LA10, pending further evaluation. - The seawater intrusion front retreated toward the coast up to 1,500 feet between Fall 2016 and Fall 2017.
+A portion of the seawater intrusion front retreat may be due to wellbore flow at metric well LAA portion of 10, pending further evaluation. - The Basin Yield Metric has improved by decreasing from 78 in 2016 to 75 in 2017, and the metric has met the LOBP goal of 80 or less for two consecutive years. - The Basin Development Metric in 2017 indicates that 79 percent of the estimated maximum potential sustainable yield of the basin has been developed.
 There is no LOBP objective for the Basin Development Metric, and there has been no change in the metric value from 2016. - The Water Level Metric rose by 0.5 feet between Spring 2016 (1 foot) and Spring 2017 (1.5 feet), indicating improvement in 2017, although it remains several feet below the target value. - The Chloride Metric decreased relative to the target value between Fall 2016 (225 mg/L) and Fall 2017 (132 mg/L), indicating improvement in 2017.
-Chloride concentrations at LA10 are interpreted to be influenced by wellbore flow from the Upper Aquifer, although the majority of decline in chloride concentration at the well appears to be occurring in the Lower Aquifer. - The Nitrate Metric increased relative to the target value between 2016 (26 mg/L as N) and 2017 (32.0 mg/L as N), indicating a lack of improvement in 2017.
+Chloride concentrations at LA10 are interpreted to be influenced by wellbore flow from the Upper Aquifer, although the majority of decline in chloride concentration at the well appears to be occurring in the Lower Aquifer.

+• The Nitrate Metric increased relative to the target value between 2016 (26 mg/L as N) and 2017 (32.0 mg/L as N), indicating a lack of improvement in 2017.
 The recent shift in the nitrate monitoring schedule from Fall to Winter may be influencing the nitrate results and increasing the metric compared to prior years.